wikasithawsh/AWS_Data_Eng_ExamPrep/RDS.md

     SQL : Structured Query Language (language for querying and managing relational databases)\
     VPC : Virtual Private Cloud (isolated network environment for AWS resources)\

+### RDS : Relational Database Service
+          Supports > MySql, MariaDB, PostgreSQL, Oracle, Aurora Since AWS RDS is a managed service, shell access to the db is not available RDS capacity depends on the DB engine
+          RDS can be monitored via cloud watch

+### RDS hints:
+          RDS is a managed service, it handles OS, but EC2 is not a managed service